Expatriate missionaries as vision casters

 To those two men and to multitudes of others, Jesus cast a vision of what life in the Kingdom of God could be like.
 In one of His first sermons, Jesus' pithy "beatitudes" in Matthew 5 point to God's design for human beings.
 Jesus talked about how relationships should work.
 He challenged people to make good choices.
 He told His followers to go and make disciples in every people group.
 He laid out for them how some things in the future would unfold.

-The truth is, of course, that what Jesus said wasn't pie-in-the-sky stuff that will never happen.
+The truth is that what Jesus said wasn't pie-in-the-sky stuff that will never happen.
 Jesus was realistic about the way things were.
 However, He also knew that things could be different through the transforming and energizing power of the Holy Spirit, and He painted a vision of that for His listeners.

-While He was here on earth, Jesus sought to lead people toward the realization of that vision.
+While He was here on earth, Jesus sought to lead people toward realizing that vision.
 The vision struck such a responsive chord in people that it did not fade with His Ascension.
 Through the centuries, millions have found Jesus' vision believable and have committed their lives to it.

 Vision casting.
 It's important.